nodeus/zxboot-links/web/_index.md

 * [ZX starter pack](https://github.com/errorcalc/zx_starter_pack) — Стартовый набор для вхождения в разработку под ZX Spectrum // A set of software, source codes, literature, utilities, and a build system for entering development for ZX Spectrum.
 * [zx-evo](https://github.com/tslabs/zx-evo) — TS-Configuration for ZX Spectrum clone named ZX-Evolution.
 * [Chunks parser zx](https://github.com/akanyuk/chunks-parser-zx) — Parser from animated GIF to ZX Spectrum assembler code.
-* [Xpeccy](https://github.com/samstyle/Xpeccy) — Multiplatform emulator of retro computers
 * [ZMakeBas](https://github.com/z00m128/zmakebas) — zmakebas converts a Spectrum BASIC program written as a text file into an actual speccy BASIC file.
-* [zesarux](https://github.com/chernandezba/zesarux) — ZX Second-Emulator And Released for UniX.
-Created by Cesar Hernandez Bano.
-It's a ZX Machines Emulator for UNIX based operating systems (and Windows), including all the Sinclair computers.
 * [ZX0](https://github.com/einar-saukas/ZX0) — optimal data compressor for a custom [LZ77/LZSS](https://en.wikipedia.org/wiki/Lempel–Ziv–Storer–Szymanski) based compression format, that provides a tradeoff between high compression ratio, and extremely simple fast decompression.
 Therefore it's especially appropriate for low-end platforms, including 8-bit computers like the ZX Spectrum.
 * [salvador — ZX0 compressor](https://github.com/emmanuel-marty/salvador) — a fast, near-optimal compressor for the ZX0 format.
 * [zxbasic](https://github.com/einar-saukas/zxbasic) — ZX BASIC is a [BASIC](http://en.wikipedia.org/wiki/BASIC) ''cross compiler''.
 It will compile BASIC programs (in your PC) for your [ZX Spectrum](http://en.wikipedia.org/wiki/Sinclair_ZX_Spectrum).
 ZX BASIC is an SDK entirely written in [python](http://www.python.org).
 The SDK is implemented using the [PLY](http://www.dabeaz.com/ply/) (Python Lex/Yacc) compiler tool.
 It translates BASIC to Z80 assembler code, so it is easily portable to other Z80 platforms (Amstrad, MSX).
 Other non Z80 targets could also be available in the future.
 ZX BASIC syntax tries to maintain compatibility as much as possible with [Sinclair BASIC](http://en.wikipedia.org/wiki/Sinclair_BASIC), it also have many new features, mostly taken from [FreeBASIC](http://www.freebasic.net/wiki) dialect.